rathboma/rathboma.github.com/resume.md

 #### Co-founder and CEO

-- Beekeeper Data lets executives and non-technical staff quickly ask many different questions of their data.
+- Beekeeper Data provides business intelligence, reporting, and analytics for Hadoop, Hive, Postgres, MySQL, Redshift and more.
+- Raised over $800,000 from venture capital investors and angel investors.
+- Built the product in Scala, Java, and Javascript, then managed a 3 person development team to continue the work.
+- Hiring and managing sales, marketing, and development staff.
+- Financial management, bookeeping, goverment filings, all that stuff.

 ### Shoutlet, Madison, WI <span class="date">Sep 2013 - Aug 2014</span>

 #### Lead Architect and Engineering Manager

-- Designed distributed software systems and managed a team of 9 engineers.
-- Constructed and led a team to design, build, and scale a set of internal API services for business data.
+- Managed the API server engineering team to build, deploy, and manage microservices.
-- Pushed engineers to embrace testing, monitoring, and automation
+- Architected product systems and lead teams to implement them in PHP, Python and Javascript.
+- Managed engineers, performed performance reviews, tracked progress, and interfaced with the executive team.

 ### Foursquare, New York, NY <span class="date">Nov 2010 - Sep 2013</span>

 #### Software Engineer - Data Infrastructure

-- Built and supported production batch data processing infrastructure using Hadoop.
+- Built and supported Hadoop systems to perform batch and real time data processing algorithms.
-- Created ETL pipelines in Map/Reduce to ingest 1TB of daily data and feed production systems.
+- Created ETL pipelines in MapReduce to ingest 1TB of daily data and feed production systems.
-- Worked closely with other engineers to design and produce a suite of software tools for easy development (and testing) of data processing and machine learning algorithms.
-- Designed and built internal tools to allow the whole company to access and query large-scale datasets.
+- Constructed a real-time data processing workflow using Scala and Kafka to process 1bn+ daily events.
-- Led an initiative to integrate a standardized event-logging system across all 5 major clients.
+- Built a distributed event-logging system for use across Android, iOS, Web, Windows Phone, and Blackberry.

 ### Drop.io, Brooklyn, NY <span class="date">May 2010 - Nov 2010</span>